 You are probably wondering if there are any food restrictions -and luckily, there are no forbidden foods!
-However, each baby is different and what affects your little one may not affect other babies.
-It is widely known that the foods that cause more discomfort are gas producers, such as broccoli, cabbage, lettuce and others, including food that affects the flavor of milk, like garlic, onions, and some spices.
-You don’t have to avoid the consumption of these foods, just pay attention to what you eat and if you notice a pattern of cramping, gas or some discomfort in your baby that doesn’t stop, consult your pediatrician.
-He will most likely recommend avoiding the consumption of certain foods to see if any changes occur.
+However, each baby is different and what affects your little one may not affect others.
+It is widely known that the foods that cause more discomfort are gas producers, such as broccoli, cabbage, lettuce, and others, including food that affects the flavor of milk, like garlic, onions, and some spices.
+You don’t have to avoid the consumption of these foods, just pay attention to what you eat and if you notice a pattern of cramping, gas, or some discomfort in your baby that doesn’t stop, consult your pediatrician.
+He or she will most likely recommend avoiding the consumption of certain foods to see if any changes occur.
 With this in mind, you will be able to verify your baby’s reactions when you eat specific foods.

-Deciding when to stop breastfeeding is a highly personal issue.
-You and your child know the best time, nobody else does.
+Deciding when to stop breastfeeding is a very personal issue.
+You and your child know the best time to stop, nobody else does.
 Even though your baby is probably already an expert at eating solids and breast milk is not the primary source of nutrition, it continues to provide energy, vitamins, and antibodies that strengthen your child’s immune system.
 Furthermore, breastfeeding remains a great source of comfort and security.
 Despite the fact that children’s excessive dependence due to breastfeeding has been criticized, research has shown the opposite.
-You may continue breastfeeding to reassure your baby when sick, altered, after a fall or just because you want to keep doing so.
+You may continue breastfeeding to reassure your baby when sick or altered, after a fall, or just because you want to keep doing so.
 The World Health Organization recommends continued breastfeeding along with complementary foods up to two years or beyond.

 Dealing with criticism

-People always seem to have an opinion about everything, breastfeeding during the first year, or even after 6 months is not an exception.
+People always seem to have an opinion about everything; breastfeeding during the first year, or even after 6 months, is not an exception.
 Don’t let criticism affect you.
 Breastfeeding is a natural act full of tenderness and love!
-The best indicator to know that you are right is your own instinct, your partner’s support, but not the views of others.
-Likewise, if you feel that breastfeeding doesn’t affect your child’s social growth or interfere between you and your partner, just keep on breastfeeding.
+The best indicator to know that you are right is your own instinct and your partner’s support, but not the views of others.
+Likewise, if you feel that breastfeeding doesn’t affect your child’s social growth or interfere between you and your partner, just keep on doing it.

 Experts suggest that when your child begins to talk, you can create a secret word that only you and your baby know.
-In that way, when your child wants to be breastfed, your little one can say this word.
-You can also decide to only breastfeed at home, that way your child will know that when you are out he will drink milk out of his own bottle, and not from mom’s breast.
+In that way, when he wants to be breastfed, your little one can say this word.
+You can also decide to only breastfeed at home, that way your child will know that when you are out he will drink milk out of his own bottle and not from mom’s breast.
 Don’t forget to listen to instinct and think about what is best for you and your little one.
-It is a fact that you’ll have to hear some unsolicited advice or opinions from family or close friends.
-Listen to them and give your thanks for their concern.
-Use your sense of humor to lighten up the conversation, and remember that at the end of the day, you will decide what is best for your little one!
+You’ll hear some unsolicited advice or opinions from family or close friends.
+Listen to them and thank them for their concern.
+Use your sense of humor to lighten up the conversation, and remember that, at the end of the day, you will decide what is best for your little one!

 Breastfeeding for the first time is something entirely new!
-It’s an experience that takes practice and requires technique, patience, and perseverance to be successful.
+It’s an experience that takes practice and requires technique, patience, and perseverance.
 Moreover, even though it is completely natural, that doesn’t mean it “comes naturally” for everyone –it requires learning for both you and your baby.
 It is so new and different that you may even experience some pain and strange feelings at first.
 Don’t worry, that’s completely normal.
 As time passes by, you’ll notice it’ll get easier.
 At first, when you start breastfeeding, you may feel cramps in your lower abdomen; that is mainly due to the contraction of the uterus as it gets back to its normal size.
 Now, despite being aware that breastfeeding may hurt, you shouldn’t feel any pain after 30 to 60 seconds as long as your baby suckles correctly.
-Should you keep feeling pain after a minute is over, stop breastfeeding for a moment and then change your baby’s position.
+If you keep feeling pain after one minute, stop breastfeeding for a moment and then change your baby’s position.
 Just remember to wait until he stops sucking before removing him from your breast.
-Don’t forget to gently run your fingers through his gums to get him to release your nipple.
+Don’t forget to gently run your fingers over his gums to get him to release your nipple.
 This way you can prevent hurt and sore nipples.
 When you change your baby’s position, make sure that your areola is completely in his mouth and he is not just grasping your nipple, because this may cause you a lot of pain.

 Now, if you feel pain in your breast for any other reason aside your baby’s grasp, it can be due to the following causes:

-• Mastitis: an infection that presents itself with flu symptoms, including fever and fatigue, as well as sporadic chills and inflammation, red swollen body parts, hot, hard or sensitive breast areas.
+Mastitis: an infection that presents itself with flu symptoms, including fever and fatigue, as well as sporadic chills and inflammation, red swollen body parts, and hot, hard or sensitive breast areas.